Examples, dudes and dudettes!

 - Sun Ce was this in Dynasty Warriors 4.
 He even calls Sun Jian 'pops', not 'father'.
 By the 5th installment, he drops it.

-- Maeda Keiji has this accent in Samurai Warriors 2, though he didn't use slangs like "Dude" or the likes of it.
-In the crossover and future titles, he lost the accent.
+- Maeda Keiji has a surfer accent in Samurai Warriors 2, though he didn't use the associated slang.
+In the crossover and future titles, he dropped the accent.

 - Beecher gets a similar treatment in the Dynasty Warriors: Gundam series.